-Ticket sales began on February 27 with all three cruise sold out by March 11.
+Ticket sales began on February 27 with all three cruises sold out by March 11.
 Significant waitlists were obtained for all cruises.

-Local governments including the Town of Hampton and the Village of Gagetown showed great interest and provided significant support for the 2015 cruises.
+Local governments, including the Town of Hampton and the Village of Gagetown, showed great interest in the event and provided significant support for the 2015 cruises.

 May 31 - Saint John Marina to Hampton

 The Wolastoq Cruise Boat (45 passenger) was prepared for this cruise but unfortunately due to water level it had to be diverted to travel from Saint John Marina to Long Reach (Whites Bluff Wharf).

 The "On Boat" program included two half hour performances by the Kingston Peninsula Heritage Choir.
 The choir, in period costumes, performed primarily early 1800's period music with some modern classic New Brunswick tunes.
 Whites Bluff Wharf was the location of the "Boat Stop" where passengers disembarked and proceeded to the historic Long Reach United Church.
 Kings County Heritage presented the impact Hampton and surrounding areas had on the steamboat era, including a display of a variety of artifacts.
 Steamboat poetry was recited and a period luncheon was provided.

 June 6 - Saint John Marina to Gagetown